-She still thinks it’s easier to go young when adopting a pet, no matter if it’s a purebred or a mutt — the initial hassle turns into long-term rewards rather than long-term detente.
+DiNardo still thinks it’s easier to skew young when adopting a pet, no matter if it’s a purebred or a mutt — the initial hassle turns into long-term rewards rather than long-term detente.

 “You have the capacity to help mold that temperament and introduce it to all the things that you want the dog to be comfortable around and bring the dog up with the children.
 That’s not to say, of course, you can’t get a great dog from a rescue, but you must be very vigilant in determining the temperament of that dog before you let it with your children.”

 “When I had my child, I had three Doberman Pinschers and they were wonderful.
 I had nothing to worry about in terms of the dog’s temperament, but I still didn’t leave them alone until my children were old enough to understand how to treat a dog.”

 No matter the breed, your kid needs to learn certain rules about your dog.
-You should never let your kid take your dog’s toy away when they are playing with it, mess with the dog’s food bowl, especially when they’re eating out of it, and never let your kid sit on the dog, tug on the dog, or anything aggressive like that, which seems fairly self-explanatory.
+You should never let your kid take your dog’s toy away when they are playing with it, mess with the dog’s food bowl, especially when they’re eating out of it, and never let your kid sit on the dog, tug on the dog, or any other aggressive behavior, which seems fairly self-explanatory.

 “We want our dogs to be good canine citizens.”
 Some of the training could be life-saving for the pet and for you.
 DiNardo also recommends making your young kids be a part of the training process.
 “Bring the kids with you to training class, let them watch, let them see what you’re doing.
 Once you get the dog trained, teach the children how to do the things that you’re learning in training.
 Basic skills are good for the whole family.”